-After the initial three to five days rest you can gradually get back into your normal exercise routine but start off slowly.
-Most research states that it is okay to start off with the same intensity and time of exercise but cut back on the frequency.
-So if you would normally exercise three or four times a week, cut that back to only twice a week for the next week or two.
-After that you should be right to resume your normal exercise regime.
+After the initial three to five days of rest, you can gradually get back into your regular exercise routine but start slowly.
+Most research states that it is okay to start with the same intensity and time of exercise but cut back on the frequency.
+So if you would generally exercise three or four times a week, cut that back to only twice a week for the next week or two.
+After that, you should be right to resume your normal exercise regime.
 Sometimes it is a good idea to have a rest, like the one outlined above, whether you are feeling run down or not.
 It will give both your mind and body a chance to fully recover from any problems that may be building up without you even knowing it.

 It will also freshen you up, give you a renewed motivation and help you to look forward to your exercise again.
 Do not underestimate the benefits of a good rest.